MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/eventpattern.md

   whether that event matches with the pattern.

 ## `BasicPattern`
-A basic event pattern that can recognise most events.
+A basic event pattern that can recognize most events.

 ## `ForwardedPattern`
-A pattern used to recognise events that were forwarded from other devices.
-Its constructor should be given another event pattern to recognise from.
+A pattern used to recognize events that were forwarded from other devices.
+Its constructor should be given another event pattern to recognize from.

 ## `UnionPattern`
-A pattern used to recognise events from the union of multiple patterns.
+A pattern used to recognize events from the union of multiple patterns.
 Its constructor should be given other event patterns to match from.

 ## `ForwardedUnionPattern`